RedisLabs/redislabs-docs/content/modules/redisearch/search-json-quickstart.md

 Search query results include entire JSON documents by default.

-Search for Bluetooth headphones with a price less than 70:
+For example, search for Bluetooth headphones with a price less than 70:

 ```sh
 127.0.0.1:6379> FT.SEARCH itemIdx '@description:(headphones) @connectionType:(bluetooth) @price:[0 70]'